 THE VEGETARIAN-VEGAN VERSION

-MY GREEK CHICKEN AND PEAS IS READY!
+MY GREEK CHICKEN WITH PEAS IS READY!
 NOW, WHAT?

 It depends on the weather and the season.
 Serve it hot during cold winter days and at room temperature or slightly warm (lukewarm) during summer!
 My family loves it the next day.
 I assure you that it is even better.
 The tomato-vegetable-olive oil sauce is delightfully absorbed and the outcome is heaven.

 This is usually a main meal full of vegetables and healthy protein.
-However, if you like to increase your daily vegetable intake, serve it along with a seasonal salad like this cabbage salad for winter and Greek salad for summer.
+However, if you like to increase your daily vegetable intake, serve it along with a seasonal salad like this cabbage salad or this beetroot salad with yogurt for winter and Greek salad or this cucumber salad for summer.

 Don’t forget the wine.
 I adore it along with a chilled white wine during the summer (Moschofilero or Assyrtico) or a Merlot (red wine) for those winter nights in front of the fireplace.

 Keep it in your fridge for up to 2-3 days.
 In the case of leftovers, you may serve them with the grain of your preference.
-The tomato-pea-carrot sauce is so tasteful the following day and it will help you serve another meal if you mix it with pasta, rice, orzo or the grain you got in hand.
+The tomato-pea-carrot sauce is so tasteful the following day and it will help you serve another meal if you mix it with pasta, rice, orzo, or the grain you have in hand.

 STORE – FREEZE – REHEAT

 Since I am absolutely sure that this recipe will be a hit, made a double batch.
 Because this meal isn’t only delicious but it freezes and then reheats so well.
-Therefore, froze some preferably in a glass sealed food container for 1-3 months.
+Therefore, freeze some preferably in a glass-sealed food container for 1-3 months.

 Put it in the refrigerator on a low shelf and leave it there until fully defrosted about 24 to 48 hours according to the quantity.
 Cook within 1–2 days.